by Dr. Bill Rawls

 Defend your microbiome with herbal therapy.
 Take synergistic herbal therapy to suppress microbes, promote microbiome balance, and help counter the other cellular stress factors.

 Herbal therapy is the cornerstone of any restorative approach.
-Over millions of years of evolution, plants have developed an impressive array of phytochemicals that offer very sophisticated biochemical solutions to the same stress factors that threaten our health, including every variety of microbe, free radicals, toxins, radiation, physical stress, and maybe even emotional stress.
+Over millions of years of evolution, plants have developed an impressive array of phytochemicals that offer sophisticated biochemical solutions to the same stress factors that threaten our health, including various microbes, free radicals, toxins, radiation, physical stress, and maybe even emotional stress.

 Here are just some of the benefits of natural herbal therapy for overcoming all sorts of chronic illness: